UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

    }
 ```

-Finally, the `GiveFeedback` method used to perform the animated fades:
+Finally, the asynchronous `GiveFeedback` method used to perform the animated fades:

 ```C#
   private async Task GiveFeedback(string MessageString)